 Undoubtedly Melbourne is one of Australia’s top street art cities.
 Indeed it wouldn’t be an exaggeration to place it along with the top places in the world for urban art.
 It has a history all of its own when it comes to the art form and the graffiti laneways are absolutely central to that.

 The graffiti laneways of Melbourne on 13 and 15 November 2019.
 The visit was part of a month long trip to Australia.
 Other posts in the series include these on Brisbane, Adelaide, Port Adelaide and the Silo Art Trail.
-You can also read special features on the Jacinda Ardern mural in Brunswick and the art of Phil Rigg in the Mallee.
+You can also read special features on the Jacinda Ardern mural in Brunswick, the art of Phil Rigg in the Mallee and the tallest mural in Australia in Fitzroy.